Albuquerque Police Department: Twentieth century

-Modern era
+Twenty-first century

-Into the 21st century, Albuquerque's police department entered an extended period of public controversy after revelations of financial impropriety in the police officers' union, and repeated high cash settlements to plaintiffs with claims ranging from wrongful death to whistleblower harassment.
-Additionally, the department had the highest rates of officer-involved shootings in the United States for a city its size.
-News that the police union had been routinely providing cash payments to officers involved in shootings to help them recover emotionally from the event further heightened public scrutiny.
+Albuquerque's police department faced mounting public controversy due to increasing violent encounters between police and residents, including a series of high-profile police-involved shootings that attracted statewide and often national attention.
+This was exacerbated by reports that the police union had been routinely providing cash payments to officers involved in shootings to help them recover emotionally from the event.

-Between 2010 and 2013 the number of police employed by the city of Albuquerque plummeted by more than 15% due to officer resignations; the drop was attributed to pay cuts imposed by the city to balance a budget deficit, and low department morale.
-The period marked a noted increase in violent encounters between police and resident, including a series of high-profile police-involved shootings attracted statewide and often national attention.
-In January 2010, APD officer Brett Lampiris-Tremba shot Kenneth Ellis III, an Iraq veteran threatening to commit suicide at a 7-Eleven; the following year, Lampis-Tremba shot another man in the back, and two of his fellow officers were caught on a security camera repeatedly kicking an unarmed man in the head then doing high-fives over his body when the man lost consciousness.
-Another incident entailed police shooting a man holding a spoon standing in the doorway of his brother's house.

-On April 12, 2011, two APD police officers in civilian clothing hopped a fence into the backyard of Christopher Torres, who had schizophrenia, in an attempt to serve a warrant.
-One of the officers, Christopher J. Brown, ultimately shot Torres to death following an altercation; a witness testified that the plainclothes officers appeared to be robbers.
+In an incident that attracted nationwide attention, on April 12, 2011, two APD police officers in civilian clothing hopped a fence into the backyard of Christopher Torres, who had schizophrenia, in an attempt to serve a warrant.
+One of the officers, Christopher J. Brown, shot Torres to death following an altercation; a witness testified that the plainclothes officers appeared to be robbers.
 Stephen Torres, the victim's father, won a wrongful death lawsuit against APD.
-The incident was covered in the nationally circulated New Yorker.

 By the end of 2012, APD officers had been involved in 25 shootings, of which 17 resulted in at least one fatality.
 In November 2012, a union-sponsored survey of Albuquerque police officers found that all but three of 456 respondents characterized morale as "low", with 18% saying the U.S. Department of Justice (DOJ) should be asked to initiate an inquiry into the department.
+Faced with declining morale, as well as pay cuts imposed by the city for budgetary purposes, between 2010 and 2013, the number of police employed by the city of Albuquerque plummeted by more than 15% due to officer resignations.